CamiloVega/TemplateProject/README.md

 Uses Android annotations, Jackson annotation and  Picaso

-To get started, based on the tutorial from https://stormpath.com/blog/tutorial-build-rest-api-mobile-apps-using-node-js All credit for the information below is to them, I'm just putting it in one place.
+To get started, based on the tutorial from https://stormpath.com/blog/tutorial-build-rest-api-mobile-apps-using-node-js.
+All credit for the information below is to them, I'm just putting it in one place.
 Follow this instructions to start a local web server and get this project working

 1 - Install the Node.js runtime.
 You can install the “Current” (v6) version of Node.

 2 - Create a folder, navigate to it in the command line or terminal, and run:

   `npm init`

 npm will ask you a lot of questions — feel free to leave them as the default!

-3- install express by running
+3- install express by runnini

  ` npm install --save express `